If you’re collecting miles & points through credit card spend, I always recommend doing what you can to accrue transferable points currencies.

 - The Platinum Card® from American Express has a $550 annual fee (Rates & Fees) and offers 5x points on airfare purchased directly from airlines

-- The American Express® Gold Card has a $250 annual fee (Rates & Fees) and offers 4x points at US restaurants, 4x points at US supermarkets (on up to $25,000 of spend per calendar year), 3x points on airfare purchased directly with airlines, a $100 annual airline fee credit, and an annual dining credit of up to $120
+- The American Express® Gold Card has a $250 annual fee (Rates & Fees) and offers 4x points at restaurants globally, 4x points at US supermarkets (on up to $25,000 of spend per calendar year), 3x points on airfare purchased directly with airlines, a $100 annual airline fee credit, and an annual dining credit of up to $120

 - The Amex EveryDay® Preferred Credit Card from American Express has a $95 annual fee and offers 3x points at US supermarkets (on up to $6,000 of spend per calendar year) and 2x points at US gas stations, plus a 50% points bonus when you make at least 30 transactions per billing cycle